Leo843/vim-ouroboros/README.md

 # vim-ouroboros

-Replace the word under the cursor by other words with related (often symmetrical) meanings (e.g. true/false, begin/end, insert/remove, one/two/three/four/..., ...).
+Replace the word under the cursor (or a text object) by other words with related (often symmetrical) meanings (e.g. true/false, begin/end, insert/remove, one/two/three/four/..., ...).
 The replacement is performed cyclically based on a list of words defined in a database file.